Richard Seddon: Honours

 Seddon attended Queen Victoria's Diamond Jubilee and received her Jubilee Medal and an appointment in the Privy Council.
 In 1902 he attended the coronation of King Edward VII and Queen Alexandra and received his Coronation Medal.
 During the same visit, he received the Freedom of the Borough of his home-town St Helens during a visit there in July 1902, and the Freedom of the City of Edinburgh and an honorary degree LL.D. from the University of Edinburgh during a visit to the city later the same month.
 He was also presented with the Honorary Freedom of the Worshipful Company of Tallow Chandlers on 8 August 1902.

 He twice refused a knighthood, wanting to be seen as a man of the people.

 Death

 Seddon remained Prime Minister for 13 years, but gradually, calls for him to retire became more frequent.
 Various attempts to replace him with Joseph Ward met with failure.

+In June 1906, while returning from a trip to Australia on the ship Oswestry Grange, he was sitting with his wife in his cabin waiting to be called to dinner when he suddenly placed his head on his wife's shoulder, and said, "Oh, mother," before expiring of a massive heart attack at 6.20 pm on 10 June.
+Immediately following his death the ship, which was 110 mi from Sydney Heads, turned back to port, its flag at half-mast.
+He died 12 days before his 61st birthday.
+On the eve of his departure, he had sent a number of telegrams, among whom was one to the premier of Victoria, Thomas Bent, which contained the words, “Just leaving for God's own country”.